thesadru/animethemes-dl/README.md

 | Over       | Part of episode is over the video.          |
 | Transition | Part of episode transitions into the video. |
 | None       | No dialogue in video.                       |
-> Transitions are fairly fine, they don't even have dialogue most of the time, I recommend just banning `Over`
+> If you're only looking to remove dialogue, transitions are fairly fine.
+They don't even have dialogue most of the time, I recommend just banning `Over`

 ### download
 Downloads are by default disabled for both video and audio.